JinSooJeon1/NLP_Project__SNU/readme.md

 Some preprocessing functions and structural ideas were referenced from the open-source project at: https://github.com/jkwieser/personality-prediction-from-text

+Also, pretrained models can be downloaded from the link above.

 Modifications include major structural reorganization, complete support for HuggingFace datasets, MBTI label preservation, unified Big Five schema, and a redesigned multitask architecture.

 ## Key Features ##